rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-12-perifericas-at-conferences.md

 Can't believe RGSoC is done.
 We've experienced three incredible months!

 During Rails Girls Summer of Code we had the chance to participate in three events.
-And that's what we want to share with you, on this post.
+And that's what we want to share with you in this post.

 Some conferences only me (Geisa) could attend, so you might see comments in first person. >^.^<